Services

 Custom Hearing Protection

-Captioned Phones, FM and Other Assistive Devices
+FM Assistive Devices

 Videonystagmography (VNG) testing is performed on patients who are experiencing vertigo, dizziness and balance issues.
 It can be life altering and cause simply daily tasks to be challenging.
 If you are experiencing any of these symptoms, your doctor may want to refer you for a VNG evaluation.